nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 </table>

-Another representation of the table above is given in JSON format with additional nested attributes below:
+Another representation of the table above is given in JSON format with additional nested attributes below[^3]:

 ```